nus-cs2113-AY2122S1/ip/docs/README.md

 # SMURF VILLAGE User Guide
-Hello this is Smurf Village, you command line chatbot to get Smurfs working for you!
+Hello this is Smurf Village, your command line chatbot to get Smurfs managing your tasks for you!

 ## Quick start
 1. Before starting, install the latest version of Java 11 on your computer.